Outdoor grilling is great, but it's important to consider equipment safety, especially when it's raining.

 However, it should not tightly adhere to the device during use because of the temperature.

-Instead, it should act more like a house roof or BBQ canopy, so you have room to operate under the cover and it never lets the electric smoker get wet.
+Instead, it should act more like a house roof or BBQ canopy, so you have room to operate under the cover with the electric smoker not getting wet.

 Another way to reduce the concern of cooking with an electric smoker in the rain is to position it correctly.